amethon/www/_reflections/journal2.md

 I have spent the day acquainting myself with the necessary equipment and supplies for the journey, which is scheduled to depart in the coming weeks.
 I have also researched Abyssopelagia and its inhabitants, and the more I learn, the more enthralled I become with the prospect of exploring this strange and exotic realm.

 I am confident that this journey will be a defining moment in my life and that it will broaden my understanding of the world and the boundless potential of the human spirit.
-I shall keep a meticulous record of my experiences in these pages, in the hope that they may inspire and educate future generations.
+I shall keep a careful and thorough record of my experiences in these pages, in the desire that they may stimulate the curiosity and impart knowledge to those who follow us.

 Until next time,